Adonxs: Influences

-Adonxs grew up listening to Queen, Depeche Mode, Elton John, Seal, Prince, and has cited AURORA, Sevdaliza, Josef Salvat, Sufjan Stevens, London Grammar, Lorde, Dua Lipa, Birdy, Florence + the Machine as some of his musical influences, while mentioning Woodkid as the key inspiration in his career beginnings.
+Performance style

+Elle dubbed Adonxs "the queer king", while Musicserver compared him to James Blake and Woodkid.
 He has garnered attention for his fashion style, widely described by media outlets as "eccentric".
 In an interview with Esquire, Adonxs defined his style as "London queer pop culture influenced".
-He described his trademark androgynous silhouette as having "broad shoulders, high waist, and legs for days", and has cited Damiano David of Måneskin, Sevdaliza, Prince, Freddie Mercury, or David Bowie as some of his influences in fashion.
+He described his trademark androgynous silhouette as having "broad shoulders, high waist, and legs for days", and has cited Damiano David, Sevdaliza, Prince, Freddie Mercury, and David Bowie as some of his influences in onstage fashion.
 He is known for his pre-show rituals such as painting his nails for good luck.
-ELLE dubbed Adonxs "the queer king", while Musicserver compared him to James Blake and Woodkid.

 Personal life

 His sister Radka is an actress and singer based in Prague, Czechia.
-His mother is the critically acclaimed visual artist Monika Sabo and his stepfather CPT Marián Sabo is a paramedic.
-He does not keep in touch with his biological father.
+His mother is visual artist Monika Sabo and his stepfather CPT Marián Sabo is a paramedic.
+He is estranged from his biological father.

 Adonxs is a fan of RuPaul's Drag Race.